Volume 4, 2014

-Darren Poltorak is a fifth year Ph.D. student in Anthropology at the University at Buffalo.
+Darren Poltorak is a sixth year Ph.D. student in Anthropology at the University at Buffalo.
 He earned his B.A. in Anthropology and Classical Archaeology from the University of Michigan in 2007.
 He has participated in fieldwork in Michigan, Northern Ireland, Austria, Hungargy, and Romania.
 During his time in the Ph.D. program at the University at Buffalo, Darren’s primary research has been on identity in regions of shifting political control, focusing on Dacia post-Roman conquest

 In addition to being an editor on Chronika, Darren currently is project director of the Cumidava Archaeological Research Project (CARP) in Rasnov, Romania, preparing dissertation research and running a field school for aspiring archaeologist.

 Kathryn Grow Allen is a fourth year Ph.D. student in Anthropology at the University at Buffalo.
 She earned her B.A. in International Relations and Anthropology at The State University of New York at Geneseo in 2008 and her M.A. in Anthropology at the University of Buffalo in 2012.
 Her archaeological fieldwork has included multiple locations both in Europe and North America.
 Specializing in Bioarchaeology/Osteoarchaeology, Katie’s main research interests are epidemics and infectious disease, cultural and social responses to health crises, as well as other physical and social indicators of times of stress in the archaeological record.